truher/all25/doc/README_4_MOTOR_CONTROL.md

 Makes sure you have `TeleOperated` enabled, and Enable the robot.
 Then you should be able to control it with your Left Stick up/down on the XBox Controller.
 Exciting!!

+# Next Steps
+Congrats, you know how to control a real motor!
+Now let's learn to [use the Simulator](README_5_SIMULATOR.md).